tahirabbas11/A.I-Based-And-Controlled-Smart-Agricultural-Field/README.md

 1. Download or clone the repository
 2. Open cmd or terminal
 3. change directory (cd) to potato-disease-classifier
-4. Enter pip install -r requirements.txt
+4. Enter pip install -r requirements.txt from the backend and frontend.
 5. Enter python app.py